SamoKopecky/MPC-KRY-Project/sphinx/architecture.rst

 Heartbeat communication
 -----------------------
-It is used to check whether the other peer is available by sending the `HEARTBEAT` flag defined in the `Flags` class (:doc:`source.peer`).
+It is used to check whether the other peer is available by sending the `HEARTBEAT` flag defined in the :doc:`source.peer#module-source.peer.Flags` class (:doc:`source.peer`).
 If the other peer send the flag back the file sending process can begin.

 Database
 --------